-The Board of Regents oversees the establishment of policies and procedures, executive appointments, master planning, budget and finance, and proposals for legislation, develops governmental relationships, and performs administrative unit and program approval for higher education for the State.
-The Utah System of Higher Education consists of eight public colleges and universities governed by the Board of Regents, assisted by local boards of trustees.
-The Utah System of Higher Education includes two Doctorate-granting Universities, three Master's Colleges and Universities, one Baccalaureate College and University, and two Comprehensive Community or Associate's Colleges.
+The Board of Higher Education oversees the establishment of policies and procedures, executive appointments, master planning, budget and finance, and proposals for legislation, develops governmental relationships, and performs administrative unit and program approval for higher education for the State.
+The Utah System of Higher Education consists of 16 public colleges, technical colleges, and universities governed by the Board of Higher Education, assisted by local boards of trustees (the "Utah System of Higher Education").
+The Utah System of Higher Education includes two research universities, four regional universities, two comprehensive community colleges, and eight technical colleges.
+For current enrollment of the Board of Higher Education's universities and colleges see "UTAH STATE UNIVERSITY-General" below.

-The Board of Regents appoints a Commissioner of Higher Education, who serves as the chief executive officer of the Board of Regents and is responsible for, among other things, proper execution of the policies and programs established by the Board of Regents.
-The Board of Regents, in consultation with the respective Board of Trustees of each institution of higher education, appoints a President for each institution of higher education in the State.
-The President of each such institution, including the University, is responsible to the Board of Regents for the governance and administration of his or her institution.
+The Board of Higher Education appoints a Commissioner of Higher Education, who serves as the chief executive officer of the Board of Higher Education and is responsible for, among other things, proper execution of the policies and programs established by the Board of Higher Education.
+The Board of Higher Education, in consultation with the respective Board of Trustees of each institution of higher education, appoints a President for each institution of higher education in the State.
+The President of each such institution, including the University, is responsible to the Board of Higher Education for the governance and administration of his or her institution.

-Board of Regents
+Board of Higher Education